Home » National Monuments Memorials & Preserves » Exploring the Heart of the Nation: A Walking Tour of Washington’s Monumental Treasures

 • Worried about security?
 The park is well lit and heavily patrolled at night.

 • Do your research ahead of time.
-If you plan to visit any government buildings, be aware of the security requirement or book tour tickets in advance.
+If you plan to visit any government buildings, be aware of the security requirements or book tour tickets in advance.

 • When to go?
 If possible, plan your trip in the spring to coincide with the Cherry Blossom Festival.
 These spectacular trees in full bloom along the Tidal Basin are a sight to behold!!